 Can I do agentic SEO without doing AEO first?

 Technically yes, but it produces weak results.
 AI agents rely on the same knowledge graph signals and entity trust scores that AI answer engines use.
 A business that AI engines do not recognize as credible will not earn strong AI agent selection either.
-Building the AEO foundation first, entity clarity, schema markup, consistent brand signals, and citation presence, creates the trust layer that makes agentic optimization effective.
+Building the AEO foundation first, covering entity clarity, schema markup, consistent brand signals, and citation presence, creates the trust layer that makes agentic optimization effective.
 Skipping AEO and jumping to agentic SEO is like optimizing a landing page before fixing the traffic source.

 How do I know if I need AEO or agentic SEO more urgently?